TheCodeCraft/MCUtil/README.md

 # MCUtil
-MCUtil is a minecraft client coding framework
+MCUtil is a minecraft client coding library